k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

   > In the Chat Playground
   >
-  > * The client side knows to consume the app-id as defined in the Apps JSON (see below) and to send it to the API.
+  > * The client side uses the app-id as defined in the Apps JSON (see below) and sends it to the API.
-  > * The app-id value also affects on which chat playground customization files (CSS and text) are loaded.
+  > * The app-id value also affects which Chat Playground customization files (CSS and text) are loaded.
 Read [here](13_chat_playground_customize.md) for more information.

 * Evaluation

-  * On creating tests, the Evaluation Editor suggests user to create test of apps according to this list.
+  * When creating tests, the Evaluation Editor offers the user to create tests for apps that appear in the CSV file.
-  * The evaluation analysis is executed for the specific app, as saved into the test case.
+  * Evaluation analysis is performed on the specific app saved in the test case.
-  * The auto-test creation capability uses the synopsis flow info to generate test case questions.
+  * The auto-test creation capability uses the synopsis flow data to generate test case questions.

-* Observation — information is collected with the app ID information, so that can separate dashboard widgets and views per app.
+* Observation — information is collected with the app ID, allowing dashboard widgets and views to be separated for each app.

-### Configure Apps JSON
+### Configure the Apps JSON File

-Configure the *apps.json*, which is used in your project, for example and as recommended: `Implementation/LogicalUnits/k2_ws/web/apps.json` to set
+Configure the *apps.json* file used in your project.
+It is recommended to locate the apps JSON in the WS LU (`Implementation/LogicalUnits/k2_ws/web/apps.json`).

 * The order of sub-apps — Chat playground, Observation and Evaluation
 * The app and sub-apps names
-* The active app-id of the Chat playground — change the *aifusionAppId* according to the IDs at the apps csv
+* The active app-id of the Chat Playground — change the *aifusionAppId* according to the IDs that appear in the apps csv file.

 ```json
 {